stoplightio/spectral/docs/guides/custom-functions.md

 If the built-in functions are not enough for your [custom ruleset](../getting-started/rulesets.md), Spectral allows you to write and use your own custom functions.

+As of Spectral 5.4.0, custom functions can also be asynchronous.
+Be aware that linting should be deterministic.
+That being said, please refrain from introducing any logic that is prone to non-deterministic behavior, i.e. contacting external service you have no control of, and hence cannot predict the response.
+While, it may seem tempting to have a function that does so, the primary use case is to support libraries that makes async fs calls or exchanging information, i.e. obtaining a dictionary file, with locally running server, etc.

 Please, do keep in mind that for the time being, the code is **not** executed in a sandboxed environment, so be very careful when including external rulesets.
 This indicates that almost any arbitrary code can be executed.
 Potential risks include: